pablochivite/pablochivite/README.md

 ## BBA + Data Analytics | Applied AI & Automation

-I combine **Business Strategy** and **Technical Execution**.
-With a background in Business Administration and Data Analytics, I build AI solutions and entrepreneurial ventures that are cost-efficient, scalable, and solved specific market problems.
+I build AI-powered software as automations as MVPs for my entrepreneurial ventures and ideas that are cost-efficient, scalable, and solve specific market problems by combining **Business Strategy** and **Technical Execution**.

 ---

 My approach is designed for the startup ecosystem: **Validate fast, scale later.**

-* **🏗️ Venture Building:** Many repositories here are MVPs for my own entrepreneurial projects seeking Product-Market Fit.
+* **🏗️ Venture Building:** Many repositories here are MVPs for my own entrepreneurial projects/ideas.
 * **⚡ Rapid Prototyping:** I use **n8n** and low-code interfaces to rapidly validate value propositions.
-* **🧠 Business-Centric LLMOps:** I implement **RAGAS** & **LangFuse** to ensure the AI creates value while optimizing token burn rates.

 ---